branko3000/cmlrpg/readme.md

 ## Documentation

-In the following I will explain a bit more about certain aspects of the game.
+Here I have documented how certain aspects work on the more technical site.
+This is interesting when you are customizing a RPG but especially important when writing your own avatar.

-### Interaction
+### Avatars